extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/apply_acl.rst

                                      - ve
                                      - loopback
                                      - ethernet
+                                     - management
+                                     - vlan

                                      **Default**: tengigabitethernet
    **intf_name**                     Interface names, can be comma separated physical ports, port channel numbers or VEs.
-Examples are 224/0/1, 224/0/2 or 4, 5, 6 or 80, 81.
+Examples are 224/0/1, 224/0/2 or 4, 5, 6 or 80, 81. required-by:- [All] accepted-by:- [SLX, NOS, MLX]

                                      Type: ``array``
-   *rbridge_id*                      RBridge ID of the VDX switch under which VE will be configured, only needed for VDX device.
+   *rbridge_id*                      RBridge ID of the VDX switch under which VE will be configured, only needed for VDX device. required-by:- [None] accepted-by:- [NOS]

                                      Type: ``string``
-   **acl_name**                      Name of the access list
+   **acl_name**                      Name of the access list required-by:- [All] accepted-by:- [SLX, NOS, MLX]

                                      Type: ``string``
-   **acl_direction**                 Direction of ACL binding on the specified interface
+   **acl_direction**                 Direction of ACL binding on the specified interface required-by:- [SLX, NOS, MLX] accepted-by:- [SLX, NOS, MLX]

                                      Choose from: